 Dross Removal Techniques

-Though cutting stainless steel with a plasma cutter results in more challenging dross removal due to its viscous nature, employing the right techniques can mitigate these issues.
+Cutting stainless steel with a plasma cutter results in more challenging dross removal due to how tough it is and how strongly it adheres to the metal.
+However, employing the right techniques can prevent these issues.

 Start by maintaining a constant torch speed, as variations can increase slag production.
-Adjust the cutting speed and pressure; higher speeds often reduce dross.
+Check your manual’s cutting speed and pressure recommendations; higher speeds often reduce dross.

 After cutting, utilize surface conditioning discs or flap discs for effective dross removal.
 When approaching the end of a cut, slow down to let the arc catch up, achieving cleaner results.

-These post-processing techniques not only improve cut quality but also liberate you from excessive cleanup.
-By mastering these methods, you’ll efficiently manage dross and slag challenges, transforming your stainless steel cutting experience into a streamlined process.
+These post-processing techniques not only improve cut quality but save you from excessive cleanup.
+By mastering these methods, you’ll efficiently manage dross and slag challenges.

 Heat Management Strategies